 Concern over mail-in ballot fraud is not new.
 In 2005, the Commission on Federal Election Reform, co-chaired by former President Jimmy Carter and former Secretary of State James Baker, stated, “Absentee ballots remain the largest source of potential voter fraud.”
 Many European countries ban their use for this very reason.
 Yet amidst the pandemic, over 65 million mail-in ballots were returned in the 2020 election, nearly double the number returned in 2016.

 And the 2020 presidential election was rife with mail-in voting irregularities.
-In Michigan, Republicans led Democrats 41% to 39% in both requested and returned mail-in ballots, yet after the final tally, Biden led Trump 69.1% to 29.6% in mail-in votes according to Edison data on the New York Times website.
+In Michigan, Republicans led Democrats 41% to 39% in requested mail-in ballots according to NBC News, yet after the final tally, Biden led Trump 69.3% to 29.6% in mail-in votes according to Edison data on the New York Times website.

 In Nevada, a lawsuit alleges that 15,000 people voted by mail multiple times—casting ballots both in Nevada and other states.
 Thousands of mail-in ballots were “cast” by deceased people.